CristianoYL/RestaurantAppAPI/README.md

 Deploying on Heroku is recommended for personal projects or small businesses.
 Generally, it requires a minimal knowledge on server deployment and configurations, and it can be free.
 Thus I deployed most of my personal projects here for long term.

 You can set up Database such as PostgreSQL on Heroku easily using their Add-ons, and Heroku will configure it for you and make sure you have access to the database from your server.
+[A detailed tutorial on how to deploy your app onto Heroku is shown here](https://github.com/CristianoYL/Tutorials/blob/master/Heroku%20Tutorial.md)

 However, if you have sufficient knowledge or growing demand on your server, you may find Heroku less capable.
 And it's time you consider switching to other cloud hosting services such as AWS.